chienhsiang-hung/kaggle-profile-summary-card/README.md

-Have been searching for Kaggle profile card for long?
+Have been searching for a Kaggle profile card for a long?
 Here is what you need to showcase your ML/DL achievements!

 ### Example
-[Kaggle Profile Summary Card (chienhsiang-hung.github.io)](https://chienhsiang-hung.github.io/kaggle-profile-summary-card/)
+[Kaggle Profile Summary Card (chienhsiang-hung.github.io)](https://chienhsiang-hung.github.io/kaggle-profile-summary-card/) or google search: **Kaggle Profile Card**

 ## SVG served in Markdown and HTML
 ### Markdown